 Transportation in Cuba

 To understand transportation in Cuba, it’s first necessary to understand the geography of Cuba.
-So, here’s a map, showing the main towns, cities and areas of Cuba that visitors travel to.
+So, here’s a map, showing the main towns, cities, and areas of Cuba that visitors travel to.

 The second thing that you should understand about Cuban transport is that the distances are almost irrelevant.
 You need to consider the time between destinations.
-Roads aren’t great, sometimes buses stop lots more often than you’d think, vehicles don’t travel as fast.
+Roads aren’t great, sometimes buses stop lots more often than you’d think, and vehicles don’t travel as fast.
 There are many variables, but you simply can’t count on being able to travel 60 miles in an hour.
 There’s more further in this article on the state of Cuba’s road network.

 Where do Visitors Travel to In Cuba?

 The vast majority of tourists to Cuba will travel only as far east as Vinales and as far north as Varadero.
 Most tourists won’t go further east than Cienfuegos or Trinidad.
 A smaller number make it as far east as Santiago de Cuba and it’s the more adventurous, or those with more time on their hands that head to places like Baracoa (our guide to Baracoa is here) or Holguin (our Holguin guide is here).
 Cayo Coco is popular as a beach resort, but those traveling there tend to travel to spend time there and head right back to the airport in Havana.

 There are just over 60,000 kilometers of road on the island of Cuba.
 That’s just over 37,000 miles.
 That figure is estimated from 1999, but to be honest there hasn’t been much in the way of new road building since then either.
 The kicker is that only 49% of the roads in Cuba are paved.
 And of the paved roads, a grand total of ONLY 915 kilometers (568 miles) are expressways.